Pur Water Filter Troubleshooting Guide: How to Fix Your Pur Water Filter Instantly (and Avoid Big Fees)

 You won’t be able to filter properly if you don’t flush a new filter properly.
 The filter sieve will be blocked by debris and sediments during the manufacturing and delivery of the filter.
 To flush it, you need to run cold water through the faucet filter for about five minutes.

 Hard water will clog the pores in the filter with the scale from mineral damage, thus causing the filtration process to move slowly.
-Hard water minerals (magnesium and calcium) are not filtered through the PUR water filter.
-Hard water will require you to change your filter more frequently if you live in that region.
+The PUR water filter does not filter hard water minerals (magnesium and calcium).
+If you live in that region, hard water will require you to change your filter more frequently.

 Those with high or low water pressure will find their filters are less effective.
 Water is forced through a filter by the water pressure from the faucet.
 Open the faucet all the way.
 When the water pressure is high, air bubbles will block the flow.
 The filter needs to be soaked for 15 minutes in cold water and washed with cold water for about 30 seconds.